How many companies have you heard that went green in the last couple of years?

 The Accern NoCodeNLP Platform empowers financial advisors and investors to quickly research, extract, and analyze millions of unstructured data sets to understand a company’s ESG stance and performance.

-Using the pre-assembled data sources – global news and public data and content from leading data providers including FactSet, Morningstar, Dow Jones, Naviga, and more – users can build ESG-focused NLP models with historical and real-time information.
+Watch this 3-min video to learn how Accern uses pre-assembled data sources – global news and public data and content from leading data providers including FactSet, Morningstar, Dow Jones, Naviga, and more – to build ESG-focused NLP models with historical and real-time information.

 With data on thousands of public and private companies and over 26 ESG events that come out-of-box including but not limited to fuel management, supply chain, employee health, safety, and wellbeing, labor relations, social impact, and business ethics, investors and financial firms can identify a company’s ESG practices by calculating accurate ESG sentiment scores.